LucasBehrendt/gamers-ground/README.md

 # User Experience (UX)

-The five planes of UX Design was implemented during the planning stage of the project.
+The five planes of UX Design were implemented during the planning stage of the project.
 A summary of each stage is presented below.

 ## Strategy